Travel Australia With Kids – Doable or Impossible?

 Emma: There’s a lot.
 Yeah.
 I think we underestimated travelling with our kids so young.
 Like we won’t sugarcoat that.
 I think some too kids adapt really well to life on the road and perhaps others struggle a little bit more.
 Our three-year-old is one of the ones that are just struggling a little bit more.
 And so I think we perhaps underestimated that a little bit.
 And then also once our daughter started walking, it just changed.
 It just changed everything where before, they would both kind of sit on the mat under the awning and play, she’s off now.
 Like she just wants to go.

-We haven’t gone down the road of getting like a pen or a playpen or anything like that.
-We think she’d just be at it like screaming the whole time or climb it or push it over or whatever.
+We haven’t gone down the road of getting a pen or a playpen or anything like that.
+We think she’d just be at it like screaming the whole time or climbing it or pushing it over or whatever.
 But I guess that’s a path that we can go down, but I think that’s something that we probably underestimated.
 Which is okay.
 I’m just rereading the question, something, you know now, but you didn’t before you left.

 We’re learning on the road all the time.
 You’re just learning as you go.
 You’re constantly trying new things that didn’t work out.
 Try something else.
 Talking to people, getting tips and tricks off people like, yeah.
 Like you’re just constantly learning as you go I think.